Change

 a.
 Competitive environment and business strategy

-Under the medium-term management plan "Group Management Policy 2023," the IHI Group is promoting initiatives to achieve sustainable high growth through a bold shift of management resources to growth and development businesses, even in a social environment where instability is the norm.
+Under the medium-term management plan "Group Management Policies 2023," the IHI Group is promoting initiatives to achieve sustainable high growth through a bold shift of management resources to Growth and Development-focus Businesses, even in a social environment where instability is the norm.

-In the ammonia value chain business, which The Group is developing as a pillar of our growth businesses, a significant change in the assumed fuel ammonia demand, the timing of its diffusion, and other preconditions could affect our Group's future business portfolio.
+In the ammonia value chain business, which the Group is developing as a pillar of its Development-focus Businesses, a significant change in the assumed fuel ammonia demand, the timing of its diffusion, and other preconditions could affect the Group's future business portfolio.

 b.
 Partnerships, M&A, and business integration